 Is Jowar good for diabetes?

 Jowar or sorghum millet is one of the oldest cultivated cereal crops in tropical countries and has been an age-old recipe in Indian households, especially for making rotis and chapatis.
 They are an excellent substitute for processed flours and are high in fibre.
 However, it is moderately high in glycemic index (GI) and should be consumed in moderation – especially for people with high blood sugar levels and those living with diabetes.
 However, if taken in moderation, jowar provides plenty of both macro and micro nutrients to allow for healthy, sustainable dietary and lifestyle habits.
-Let us read in detail Is Jowar good for diabetes or not
+Let us read in detail is Jowar good for diabetes.

 Table of Contents